helium729/heliSAT/README.md

 # heliSAT
-An attempt to build a SAT solver based on DPLL algorithm.
+This is an attempt to build a SAT solver based on DPLL algorithm, and a toy-level project.

 Platform: .NET Core 2.1